Gulshan1357/nexus-game-engine/Nexus/src/Physics/README.md

 ## Contains

-1. **PhysicsEngine**: This engine contains helper function to AddForces and Integrate with respect to delta time.
+1. **PhysicsEngine**: This engine contains helper function to add Forces and Integrate with respect to delta time.
 MovementSystem uses these functions to add stimulate Newtonian physics.
    - `GenerateDragForce()`: For drag due to different mediums like Air, water etc.
    - `GenerateFrictionForce()`: For frictional force.
+   - `GenerateGravitationalForce()`: For Gravitational attraction between two bodies with mass.
+Need rigibody of the other entity to apply the opposite force.
+   - `GenerateSpringForce()`: For Spring force between an anchor and a body.
+Need the transform component of the anchor.
 2. **Constants**: Some constant value related to Physics.

 ## TODO